mmmaly/chcemvediet/README.md

 	$ git pull
 	$ env/bin/python setup.py

-If some migrations fail, try to run then once or twice again.
+If some migrations fail, try to run them once or twice again.
 Sometimes it helps.

 ### 1.4.
 Viewing the site